 of their endpoint vertices.)

-is responsible for drawing vertices and edges (and thus must know how they
+A Renderer is responsible for drawing vertices and edges (and thus must know how they

-s as well as any vertex/edge labels, if applicable.
+are supposed to look).
+Some Renderers as well as any vertex/edge labels, if applicable.

 As of version 1.7, we now are moving more toward a model-view-controller model.

-The model is responsible for knowing what to display--that is, the Graph
+The model is responsible for knowing what to display--that is, the Graph and the Layout;

 the view/controller is responsible for knowing how to display it.

-takes control of the layout process.
+VisualizationModel takes control of the layout process.

 It controls a thread that allows animated layouts to move forward; it contacts the View when its state changes.

-It controls the current layout (which would, in turn, have a reference to a relevant Graph
+It controls the current layout (which would, in turn, have a reference to a relevant Graph.).

-The generic (and so far only) implementation is the DefaultVisualizationModel
+The generic (and so far only) implementation is the DefaultVisualizationModel.

-, and thus is the thing that does the painting.
+A VisualizationViewer extends a JPanel, and thus is the thing that does the painting.

 It forms the center of the Visualization complex, and thus has a number of different tasks:

-, including the PreRenderers (which paint under the topology) and the PostRenderers (which paint over the topology)
+Renderer, including the PreRenderers (which paint under the topology) and the PostRenderers (which paint over the topology)

 If appropriate, it maintains an offscreen buffer.

-s, if any, to either the View or the Layout: the ViewTransformer and the LayoutTransformer.
+Applies Transformers, if any, to either the View or the Layout: the ViewTransformer and the LayoutTransformer.

 At initialization time: